Path length: 10.59 miles

 A total of 74 tornadoes occurred on November 17, 2013.
 There were two EF4 tornadoes.
 Check out the in depth summary on the Washington, IL EF4 here.
 This summary looks at the second EF4 of the outbreak.
 It moved 10.59 miles through parts of Washington County, IL.

 As the twister moved rapidly to the northeast, it hit the St. Johns Lutheran church causing significant damage.
-Max winds of this tornado estimated at 166 mph.
+Several homes northwest of the church were heavily damaged.
+The survey states that two of the homes had damage in the EF3 range.

 Radar and Damage Photos via NWS St. Louis